 - We will also leverage our knowledge of other industries to bring relevant and known practices in the game development ecosystem

 Continuous testing is the key to improve the quality of your games.
 It allows for faster bug fixing, the prevention of redundant work by manual testers, and provides a useful overview of your game quality.

-If you are interested, request a beta invitation for early access to the Game Conductor platform.
+If you are interested, follow the Game Conductor platform on LinkedIn.